 The company’s garden windows don’t offer the bells and whistles that you get with Solar Innovations, but it does have some customization.
 Customers can choose the colors, hardware finishes, and grille styles.
 Plus, Simonton does custom sizing to fit the dedicated space in your home.

 All of Simonton’s windows are vinyl, making them durable and low-maintenance.
 The company uses special glass and ventilation to support temperature control for the plants.

 See Related: Best Greenhouse Accessories

 Renaissance Conservatories made a name in the industry as an innovative company that creates unique, thoughtful conservatories.

 Most of the product line focuses on add-ons that are grand, full-size, detailed conservatories.
-However, the company expanded its catalog to offer some of the most beautiful greenhouse window units on the market.
+However, the company expanded its catalog to offer some of the most beautiful greenhouse window units.

 See Related: Best Portable Greenhouses to Buy Today

-Ventana is a popular manufacturer that has a collection of greenhouse windows for sale.
-The company started with new constructions, but does significant work with renovations, including replacing or upgrading greenhouse windows.
+Ventana is a popular manufacturer with a collection of greenhouse windows for sale.
+The company started with new constructions but does significant work with renovations, including replacing or upgrading greenhouse windows.

 All greenhouse windows feature vents, locks, and durable frames.
 Customers can choose from a selection of colors for the exterior and interior.
 Plus, the units come with adjustable shelving to expand the space.